MatthewHiggins2017/Converser/README.md

 | **Filler Word Count**               | 0                                      | 1–2                   | 3–5               | 6–10             | >10                |
 | **Lexical Diversity (TTR)**         | ≥ 0.6                                  | 0.5–0.59              | 0.4–0.49          | 0.3–0.39         | <0.3               |
 | **Readability Grade**               | 7–9 (ideal range for general audience) | 6 or 10               | 5 or 11           | 4 or 12          | ≤3 or ≥13          |

+## Transformer-Based Models Used

+This package leverages several state-of-the-art transformer models to analyze speech and text data:

+### 1. **Whisper Model**
+   - **Purpose**: Converts audio to text for transcription.
+   - **Model**: `whisper` (by OpenAI)
+   - **Description**: Whisper is a robust automatic speech recognition (ASR) model capable of handling multilingual and multitask transcription.
+It is designed to work well with diverse accents, background noise, and technical jargon.

+### 2. **DistilBERT for Sentiment Analysis**
+   - **Purpose**: Analyzes the sentiment of the transcript (e.g., positive, negative, or neutral).
+   - **Model**: `distilbert-base-uncased-finetuned-sst-2-english`
+   - **Description**: A lightweight version of BERT fine-tuned on the Stanford Sentiment Treebank (SST-2) dataset.
+It is optimized for sentiment classification tasks while being faster and more efficient than the original BERT.

+### 3. **DistilRoBERTa for Emotion Analysis**
+   - **Purpose**: Detects emotions in the transcript, such as joy, sadness, anger, etc.
+   - **Model**: `j-hartmann/emotion-english-distilroberta-base`
+   - **Description**: A fine-tuned version of DistilRoBERTa trained on emotion datasets like GoEmotions.
+It provides detailed emotion scores for nuanced analysis.

+### 4. **BART for Zero-Shot Classification**
+   - **Purpose**: Performs zero-shot emotion classification, identifying emotions without requiring task-specific training.
+   - **Model**: `facebook/bart-large-mnli`
+   - **Description**: BART is a sequence-to-sequence model fine-tuned for natural language inference (NLI).
+It enables zero-shot classification by comparing input text against predefined labels, making it highly flexible for emotion detection.

+These models collectively enable Converser to provide comprehensive insights into speech patterns, sentiment, and emotional tone.